Vladimir Putin Tells Trump That Russia Did Not Interfere In 2016 Election, Trump Says He Believes Him

 Donald Trump met with Vladimir Putin during his trip to Asia, and the topic of Russia’s alleged meddling in the 2016 election came up once again.

 And once again, Putin denied that Russia did anything to interfere in America’s election, ABC News reported.
-Trump, for his part, said be believes Putin is sincere.
+Trump, for his part, said he believes Putin is sincere.

-The two met on Saturday at a summit in Vietnam, and afterward Donald Trump told reporters on Air Force One that the Russian president has now repeatedly said, “I didn’t do that” in regard to the allegations that Russia meddled in the U.S. election.
+The two met on Saturday at a summit in Vietnam, and afterward, Donald Trump told reporters on Air Force One that the Russian president has now repeatedly said, “I didn’t do that” in regard to the allegations that Russia meddled in the U.S. election.
+Trump and Putin had met previously this summer, with Trump saying Putin denied allegations that Russia had interfered.

-“And I believe, I really believe that when he tells me that he means it,” Trump told reporters.
+“And I believe, I really believe that when he tells me that he means it,” Trump told reporters after Saturday’s summit.

-While Donald Trump has repeatedly cast doubt on whether it was Russia that interfered in the election, the U.S. intelligence community is much more definitive.
+While Donald Trump has repeatedly cast doubt on whether it was Russia that interfered in the election, the U.S. intelligence community is much more definitive in its analysis.
 The agencies concluded that Russia interfered in the election at the order of Vladimir Putin in order to help Trump win.

 In January, the intelligence community publicly reported that it had “high confidence” in its findings that Russia interfered in the election, but Donald Trump still expressed doubt that if Russia did interfere, it was alone in doing so.